spg/spg.github.com/_posts/2016-11-12-pytest-intro.md

 ### parallel testing
 You might want to run your tests in parallel in order to make your whole test suite run faster.
-Thankfully, there's a plugin called `pytest-xdist` that does just that.
-Install pytest-xdist, and now:
+Thankfully, there's a plugin called [pytest-xdist](https://pypi.python.org/pypi/pytest-xdist) that does just that.
+Install `pytest-xdist`, and now:

 ```shell
 py.test -n 8